 - "School eccentric" Anghel in Hatoful Boyfriend has a bizarre fantasy world in which he is the Crimson Angel of Judecca and the protagonist is an angelic warrior called Edel Blau who defeated him by encasing him in ice.
 It's implied by the fact that he's a member of the manga club and the fact that whenever you see inside his fantasy world it's just a JRPG that he's one of these people who unfortunately has the ability to induce hallucinations in others when physically agitated.
 Though it's also hinted that there may be more to it.

 - One episode of The Simpsons, in a parody of Heavenly Creatures, had Lisa making friends with a girl named Julie.
 Together they create an imaginative fantasy world where they ruled together.
-As they get deeper into the fantasy, Marge decides that Julie is a bad influence on Lisa and says they can't see each other any more.
-Lisa and Julie run off together so they could continue being in "Equalia", but after getting into trouble with some bullies Lisa decides that she wants to live in the real world.
+As they get deeper into the fantasy, and after her mother sees that she may be troubled, Marge decides that Julie is a bad influence on Lisa and says they can't see each other anymore.
+Lisa and Julie run off together so they could continue being in "Equalia" but after getting into trouble with some bullies, Lisa decides that she wants to live in the real world.
 Julie is sad, telling Lisa that the real world is for people who can't imagine anything better.
 Cue Lisa giving the "cuckoo" hand symbol as Julie leaves.

 - Not an uncommon development with highly intelligent and imaginative children.
 Some of them grow up to be writers (e.g. the Brontes, whose unpublished works included an extremely elaborate fantasy world).

-- There was a time when the #1 Google search that began with "Is Edward Cullen..." was "Is Edward Cullen real?"
+- The #1 Google search that begins with "Is Edward Cullen..." is quite often "Is Edward Cullen real?" or some variation thereof.